Ecology and Horticulture

 Our on-site expert will lead you through our Forest Trail, Bee Meadow and Shoreline Trail with all the tools you need to learn about our local fowl.
 This experience is outdoors and includes walking for a significant portion of the tour.
 Guests should be prepared with proper footwear and clothing suitable for the weather.

-This spring, the Tides Inn will launch a new “voluntourism” program in which guests volunteer while in residence at the resort – in collaboration with our environmental partner, Friends of Rappahannock (FOR).
+The Tides Inn launched a new “voluntourism” program in which guests volunteer while in residence at the resort – in collaboration with our environmental partner, Friends of Rappahannock (FOR).
 This nonprofit organization was crucial in our shoreline restoration project, which created the Shoreline Trail, oyster reef and new habitats for wildlife.

 Guided by a representative from FOR or our resident ecologist, guests may participate in a variety of activities, such as plant trees or wetland grasses in our area’s waterways.
 This experience, which reduces erosion and increases habitat for wildlife and aquatic life, will begin in April 2023 and is weather dependent.

 This experience is $200 per person and includes a picnic lunch and round trip transportation; a portion of proceeds for each voluntourism experience sold will benefit FOR.

 To learn more or make a reservation, please contact Jim Guttau.

 Meet our Resident Ecologist, William

 With a Master’s Degree of Education in Sustainability, Will leads immersive experiences on Carter’s Creek and the Rappahannock River – from a “Chesapeake Gold” tour about Eastern oysters to “Beautiful Swimmers,” featuring Blue Crabs.
 His ultimate goal is to have guests leave the resort with a better sense of stewardship and the desire to improve waterways near their hometowns.

 Meet our Resident Horticulturist, Matt